Our content may include links to products from our partners

 Real Estate Investing Companies

-So far, we’ve discussed all about real estate investing by individuals but in reality, real estate investment companies actually own and control a huge chunk of all real estate.
+So far, we’ve discussed all real estate investing by individuals but in reality, real estate investment companies actually own and control a huge chunk of all real estate.
 These are companies whose origins are traditional businesses – corporations, LLCs, LLPs, etc.

 Let me explain how real estate investment companies work.
 It starts with a group of investors who raise capital by pooling their money and then use the capital to buy real estate.
 They hold the properties either for their long-term cash flow and value appreciation or for short-term turnaround and quick profit.